PMI Fellow Award

 The nomination package must contain the following:

-- Criterion 1: The nominee has demonstrated significant and sustained contributions to PMI.
-These contributions span a minimum of ten (10) consecutive years.
+- 1. Nominee has demonstrated significant and sustained contributions to PMI spanning a minimum of 10 consecutive years.

-- Criterion 2: The nominee has made significant contributions to the project management profession that expand and advance the knowledge, use, and application of project management.
+- 2. Nominee has demonstrated significant contributions to the profession which have expanded and advanced the knowledge, use, and application of project management.